dillmo/Simple-and-Compound-Machines/README.md

 the length of its slope by its width.
 Therefore, if your wedge is a right triangle with the hypotenuse facing upwards, the mechanical advantage would be the length of its base divided by the length of the hypotenuse.

+### Screws
+A screw is similar to a motor in principle.
+Whereas a motor is used to convert electrical energy to physical force, a screw is used to convert torque to linear force.
+All screws utilize the fact that a rotating helix can cause linear force.

+To understand this, you can consider a screw to be an inclined plane wrapped around a cylinder.
+This allows you to see the connection between torque and linear force in application to a helix.

+Finding the ideal mechanical advantage of a screw is too complex for this application, since it requires a strong base in physics.
+However, you should know that the mechanical advantage increases as the distance between the threads increases.
+Conversely, the mechanical advantage of a screw decreases as the distance between the threads decreases.